NiclasSandberg/NiclasSandberg/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Java Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Sweden.

-- :telescope: I’m working as a Fullstack Software Developer for Salt(School of Applied Technology).
+- :telescope: I’m working as a Fullstack Software Developer for Salt(School of Applied Technology) in Stockholm.
 Building web applications in frontend(React) and backend(Java).

 - :seedling: Doing a typeScript deep dive.